2023 Annapolis shooting: Legal proceedings

 An indictment against Smith was returned by a grand jury on July 21, 2023; a 42-count indictment also includes six charges of attempted first-degree murder.
 Smith's initial court appearance was scheduled for next Monday.
 His initial lawyer is no longer representing him.

 Maryland's hate crime law applies to crimes that are motivated either in whole or in substantial part to another person's race, color, religious beliefs, sexual orientation, gender, gender identity, disability or national origin.
 It enables prosecutors to add years to a sentence, and financial penalties.
 Smith faces up to life in prison without possibility of parole if convicted of first-degree murder.

 The case's trial was delayed by a judge until 2025.
+A mistrial occurred in February 2025.